Donald Trump at March for Life: ‘Every Child Is a Sacred Gift from God'

 President Donald Trump spoke at the March for Life on Friday in Washington, DC, marking a historic first for a sitting president of the United States.

-“As president of the United States, I am truly proud to stand with you,” he said.
+“It is my profound honor to be the first president in history to attend the March for Life,” Trump said as the crowd roared.
+“Today, as president of the United States, I am truly proud to stand with you.”

+The president shared the message of the pro-life movement with the crowd, rallying activists prior to the annual march to the Supreme Court in Washington.

+“All of us here today understand an eternal truth.
+Every child is a precious and sacred gift from God,” he said, vowing the protect the “sanctity” and “dignity” of every human life.
+“When we see the image of a baby in the womb we glimpse the majesty of God’s creation.”

-Trump thanked young pro-life leaders for leading the next generation of activists and women and mothers.
+Trump thanked young pro-life leaders for leading the next generation of activists.

+“Young people are the heart of the March for Life and it’s your generation that’s making the pro-life, pro-family nation,” the president said.

+Trump also praised women and mothers for their work for the rights of the unborn and for their children.

-“Today, we celebrate you and we declare that mothers are heroes,” he said.
+“You just make it your life’s mission to help spread God’s grace,” Trump said.
+“And to all the moms here today, we celebrate you and we declare that mothers are heroes!”

 The president said he would keep fighting for pro-life issues, despite attacks from the left.